 In this article, you will learn:

 The profit and loss statement of your business measures Net Sales and expenses during a specific accounting period.
 Accordingly, it measures the net profit of your business.
-Now, the Net Profit is the difference between your sources of revenue and expenses related to such revenue.
+The Net Profit is the difference between your sources of revenue and expenses related to such revenue.

 Your income statement showcases the financial progress of your business during a specific period.
 Furthermore, the profit and loss statement consists of the unchanging sales and expenses categories.
 These categories include Net Sales, Cost of Goods Sold, Gross Margin, Selling and Administrative Expenses, and Net Profit.

-In this article, we are going to discuss what is net sales, how to calculate net sales and the net sales formula.
+In this article, we are going to discuss what is net sales, how to calculate net sales, and review the net sales formula.